 Starting a new search, I typed in “John Shakely” and two small results revealed themselves.
 The first, a minor May 1949 news brief noting my grandfather’s role on the Earth Science Club’s steering committee.

-The second and final result from April 1952, two years after his graduation, was the startling one:
+The second and final result from April 1952, two years after his graduation, was the better one:

-Discovering this Daily Collegian article exactly 63 years later to the day (and on Blue White weekend nonetheless) is incredibly meaningful to me.
-Because he died when I was barely a teenager, I’ll never have as many personal memories of him as I’d like.
+Discovering this Daily Collegian article exactly 63 years later to the day (and on Blue White weekend) is meaningful to me.
+He died when I was barely a teenager.
+I’ll never have as many personal memories of him as I’d like.
 Thanks to the Penn State Libraries, I have a bit more of him:

 Greenhorns to Sail Across Seven Seas (Apr.
 18, 1952)